engineyard/ey-docs/pages/appcloud_glossary.md

 ## IP Addresses

-IP Addresses are a means of identifying a specific entity on a computer network.
-Specifically you will use the IP address to connect to your instance via SSH, and to point your domain's DNS' records to.
+IP Addresses are a means of identifying a specific entity on a TCP/IP network.
+Specifically, you use the IP address to connect to your instance via SSH and to point your domain DNS records to.

 ## Root Partition